MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

   - Select the 64-bit version of the connector.
   - Select _Install assemblies to GAC_ in the Optional setup steps window during installation.

 - [Azure Active Directory](/azure/active-directory/develop/quickstart-create-new-tenant).
-Create a new tenant for the SAP Integration.
+Use an existing Azure tenant or create a new tenant for the SAP Integration.
 It's important to consider:

   - The tenant has at least 1 GB of database storage capacity available for the sandbox environment.
   - All members of the IT systems team have the necessary administrator roles to perform the setup.